Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - Master-community infrastructure (parks, schools, retail) consistently arrives within 12 months of residential handover.

-- Off-plan launches now priced at a 15–25% premium to comparable ready Emaar product, so capital growth between booking and handover is no longer a given.
+- Off-plan launches now priced at a 15–25% premium to comparable ready Emaar product, so the off-plan-to-handover capital growth window is narrower than it was 2021–2023.

-- Service charges run AED 17–22/sqft on the prime towers – bakes into your net yield.
+- Service charges run AED 17–22/sqft on the prime towers – build into your net yield model.

-- Customer-service experience after handover is bureaucratic – snagging requests take 4–8 weeks on average.
+- Customer-service experience after handover is process-driven – snagging requests take 4–8 weeks on average; plan accordingly.

 2. Sobha Realty – best for the build-quality long-hold